 It is hard to imagine that creating mental health mobile apps can replace traditional therapy completely but at the same time the benefits of these products are unimaginable.

-Because of these benefits, healthcare app development has seen a surge in popularity especially in the time of the Covid19 pandemic.
+Because of these benefits, healthcare app development has seen a surge in popularity, especially during the time of the COVID19 pandemic.

 Let’s look at some pros and cons of mental health apps solutions!